Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Boulder Creek valleys: Frost pockets exist

-Ben Lomond: Variable - ridges frost-free, valleys frost-prone
+Ben Lomond: Variable conditions with ridges frost-free and valleys frost-prone

-Plant frost-sensitive crops on slopes (cold air drains down)
+Plant frost-sensitive crops on slopes where cold air drains downhill

-Ridges have advantage (warmer at night due to air drainage)
+Ridges have an advantage because they're warmer at night due to air drainage

 Rainfall Patterns